- According to Shopify, the eCommerce market size grew from $1.3 trillion in 2014 to $4.1 trillion in 2020

 - The number of recurring or loyal customers.

-- A list of social media accounts, domains, and inventory included in the sale.
+- A list of social media accounts, domains, and inventory is included in the sale.

 As a best practice for listing your business on the marketplace, you should always provide as much information about your Shopify store as possible so that buyers can understand your business and make an informed decision.
 Once done, upload screenshots of your business sales, traffic reports, ads, or anything else you think potential buyers might like to see.
 When ready, hit the publish button to submit your listing.
 The exchange support team will review your listing and notify you if any changes are needed.